raliahm/dashboard/README.md

 # Dashboard Monorepo

 This project is a single-page dashboard application with a React (Vite) frontend and a Node.js/Express backend.
-The backend will use Postgres for persistent storage of all task-related items.
+The backend will use SQLite for persistent storage of all task-related items.

 ## Features
 - Todo-list